DFE-Digital/get-into-teaching-app/app/views/content/blog/why-i-became-a-teacher.md

 ---
 title: Why I became a teacher
 date: "2021-02-01"
+author: Giorgio Rubbo
 images:
   giorgio_rubbo:
     path: "media/images/content/blog/giorgio-rubbo.jpg"
-    alt: "A photograph of a teacher chatting with their student in a classroom"
+    alt: "A photograph of biology teacher, Giorgio Rubbo"
 description: |-
-  description
+  Giorgio Rubbo talks about what inspired him to become a teacher, his application process, concerns he had, and why you should become a teacher if you're thinking about it.
 keywords:
   - teacher training advisers
   - becoming a teacher